slingr-stack/slingr-docs/content/en/dev-reference/rest-apis/apps-api.md

 ```
 <br>

 > This method allows you to delete multiple records from the database.
-It's important to note that once records are deleted, they cannot be recovered unless you have enabled history tracking for the respective entity.
+It's important to note that once records are deleted, they cannot be recovered unless you have enabled audit logs tracking for the respective entity.

 Upon initiating this method, a job will be created to handle the record deletions in the background.
 While the method itself returns immediately, you can monitor the status of the job to determine when it completes.